dbt-ethz/Axolotl/README.md

 signed distance fields (SDF), voxel, function representation (FRep), constructive solid geometry (CSG), implicit surfaces, lattice generation

 ## Installation
-Copy the content of the folder `UserObjects` into the corresponding special folder of your Grasshopper installation.
-You should then see these icons appear in the `User` tab.
+Copy the content of the folder `UserObjects` into the corresponding special folder of your Grasshopper installation (Grasshopper: File > Special Folders > User Object Folder).
+You should then see a new tab `Axolotl` appear in the GH toolbar, containing the Axolotl components

 ![icons](pix/Axolotl_Toolbar.png)